 View Most Recent Minutes | View All

-The Citizens Finance Committee is comprised of five members and is appointed by the City Council.
-Contact the Committee
+The Citizens Finance Committee is comprised of seven members and is appointed by the City Council.

 If you would like to send written comments to the Committee, please email them at email@example.com.
 Please note that comments will be sent to the Committee and select city staff.

 NOTE: Clicking any direct email link will attempt to open your computer's default email client (if you haven't set this up it may try to open an email client you don't use).
 If this is not what you are trying to do, simply copy the email addresses above and paste them into the email you'd like to send.